Kidney dialysis

-Dialysis may need to be initiated when there is a sudden rapid loss of kidney function, known as acute kidney injury (previously called acute renal failure), or when a gradual decline in kidney function, chronic kidney disease, reaches stage 5.
-Stage 5 chronic renal failure is reached when the glomerular filtration rate is 10–15% of normal, creatinine clearance is less than 10 mL per minute and uremia is present.
+Dialysis may need to be initiated when there is a sudden rapid loss of kidney function, known as acute kidney injury (previously called acute renal failure), or when a gradual decline in kidney function, chronic kidney failure, reaches stage 5.
+Stage 5 chronic renal failure is reached when the glomerular filtration rate is less than 15% of the normal, creatinine clearance is less than 10 mL per minute, and uremia is present.

 Dialysis is used as a temporary measure in either acute kidney injury or in those awaiting kidney transplant and as a permanent measure in those for whom a transplant is not indicated or not possible.

-In Australia, Canada, the United Kingdom, and the United States, dialysis is paid for by the government for those who are eligible.
+In West European countries, Australia, Canada, the United Kingdom, and the United States, dialysis is paid for by the government for those who are eligible.
+The first successful dialysis was performed in 1943.

-In research laboratories, dialysis technique can also be used to separate molecules based on their size.
-Additionally, it can be used to balance buffer between a sample and the solution "dialysis bath" or "dialysate" that the sample is in.
-For dialysis in a laboratory, a tubular semipermeable membrane made of cellulose acetate or nitrocellulose is used.
-Pore size is varied according to the size separation required with larger pore sizes allowing larger molecules to pass through the membrane.
-Solvents, ions and buffer can diffuse easily across the semipermeable membrane, but larger molecules are unable to pass through the pores.
-This can be used to purify proteins of interest from a complex mixture by removing smaller proteins and molecules.

 Background

 The kidneys have an important role in maintaining health.
 When the person is healthy, the kidneys maintain the body's internal equilibrium of water and minerals (sodium, potassium, chloride, calcium, phosphorus, magnesium, sulphate).
 The acidic metabolism end-products that the body cannot get rid of via respiration are also excreted through the kidneys.
 The kidneys also function as a part of the endocrine system, producing erythropoietin, calcitriol and renin.
 Erythropoietin is involved in the production of red blood cells and calcitriol plays a role in bone formation.
 Dialysis is an imperfect treatment to replace kidney function because it does not correct the compromised endocrine functions of the kidney.
 Dialysis treatments replace some of these functions through diffusion (waste removal) and ultrafiltration (fluid removal).
 Dialysis uses highly purified (also known as "ultrapure") water.